 In this section we deal with matrices (operators) which are unitarily equivalent to diagonal matrices.
 Let us recall that an operator is called self-adjoint if $A = A^$.
 A matrix of a self-adjoint operator (in some orthonormal basis), i.e. a matrix satisfying $A^ = A$ is called a Hermitian matrix.
-The terms self-adjoint and Hermitian essentially mean the same.
-Usually people say self-adjoint when speaking about operators (transformations), and Hermitian when speaking about matrices.
-We will try to follow this convention, but since we often do not distinguish between operators and their matrices, we will sometimes mix both terms.
+Since we usually do not distinguish between operators and their matrices, we will use both terms.
+Self-adjoint and Hermitian mean the same.
+Usually people say selfadjoint speaking about operators (transformations), and Hermitian when speaking about matrices.
 Theorem 2.1.
 Let $A = A^$ be a self-adjoint operator in an inner product space X (the space can be complex or real).
 Then all eigenvalues of A are real, and there exists and orthonormal basis of eigenvectors of A in X. This theorem can be restated in matrix form as follows Theorem 2.2.
 Let $A = A^$ be a self-adjoint (and therefore square) matrix.
 Then A can be represented as $$A = UDU^,$$ where U is a unitary matrix and D is a diagonal matrix with real entries.